grafana/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ## Deploy Grafana OS on Kubernetes

-This section explains how to install Grafana open source using Kubernetes.
+This section explains how to install Grafana using Kubernetes.
 If you are interested in Grafana Enterprise (not Grafana OS), jump to the [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes) section.

 ### Create a Grafana Kubernetes manifest